CylonicRaider/heim/client/site/about/terms.md

 ## Feedback

 We welcome feedback, comments and suggestions for improvements to the Services ("**Feedback**").
-You can submit Feedback by emailing us at [hi@euphoria.io](mailto:hi@euphoria.io).
+You can submit Feedback by emailing us or submitting it in chat.
 You grant to us a non-exclusive, worldwide, perpetual, irrevocable, fully-paid, royalty-free, sublicensable, and transferable license under any and all intellectual property rights that you own or control to use, copy, modify, create derivative works based upon, and otherwise exploit the Feedback for any purpose.

 ## Privacy Policy

-Please refer to our [Privacy Policy](https://euphoria.io/about/privacy) for information on how we collect, use, and disclose information from our users.
+Please refer to our [Privacy Policy](/about/privacy) for information on how we collect, use, and disclose information from our users.

 ## Content and Content Rights